Epididymitis and Orchitis (Children) (NICE Compliant)

 - 👉 Epididymitis:

-- Gradual onset of scrotal pain & swelling.
+- Gradual onset scrotal pain and swelling

-- Red, warm, tender epididymis (pain may radiate to groin/abdomen).
+- Red, warm, tender epididymis (pain may radiate to groin/abdomen)

-- ± Fever, dysuria if UTI-related.
+- ± Fever, dysuria if UTI/STI‑related

 - 👉 Orchitis: